-Alberta-based Millar Western operates sawmills in Whitecourt and Fox Creek and a bleached chemi-thermo-mechanical pulp (BCTMP) mill in Whitecourt.
+Alberta-based Millar Western operates sawmills in Whitecourt and Fox Creek, a bleached chemi-thermo-mechanical pulp (BCTMP) mill in Whitecourt and, through the Spruceland Millworks operating division, a value-added specialty wood products facility in Acheson.
 Our woodlands team is responsible for supplying our mills with fibre that is sourced from sustainably managed forests located close to our mill operations.
 Our head office is in Edmonton.

 Millar Western’s corporate head office in Edmonton houses senior management and 40 employees supporting the company’s woodlands and forest products operations through their work in finance and accounting, human resources, marketing, logistics and sales, energy, procurement, fibre resources, information systems, communications and administration.